albertllousas/functional-domain-driven-design/README.md

 - More shared model, more ubiquitous language, commands and events give us an idea of which methods, functions or domain components.
 - Dependencies: Other systems that our BC depends on
 - Policies:
-    - `Credit Risk Policy`: Whenever a loan is created we need to check the credit risk, this check uses the credit scoring and the amount to lend to determine how risky is to give money to this customer.
+    - `Credit Risk Policy`: Whenever a loan is created we need to check the credit risk, this check uses the credit score and the amount to lend to determine how risky is this loan.
     - `Customer Elibibility policy`: Whenever a loan is created we need to check the eligibility, this check uses the customer personal information, such as previous loans, age or incomes to see whether we would be in a position to offer them a credit based on your their circumstances.